Giorgio Antonucci: Thought on psychiatry

 Antonucci posited that the "essence of psychiatry lies in an ideology of discrimination".
 He defended a “non-psychiatric thought, which considers psychiatry as an ideology without scientific content, a non-knowledge, whose aim is to annihilate people instead of trying to understand the difficulties of life, both individual and social, in order to defend people, change society and give life to an authentically new culture.”

 Giorgio Antonucci and Thomas Szasz

 In the words of Thomas Szasz, "Italian psychiatry has been incalculably enriched by Giorgio Antonucci.
 It is possible to consider him a good psychiatrist (whatever the meaning of the word): and that is true.
 It is also possible to consider him a good antipsychiatrist (whatever the meaning of the word): and that is just as certain.
 I prefer to consider him a respectable person that puts the respect for the so-called insane person above the respect for the profession.
 For that I send him my regards."

 Awards

-On 26 February 2005 Antonucci received in Los Angeles the Thomas Szasz Award.
+On 26 February 2005 Antonucci received in Los Angeles the Thomas Szasz Humanitarian Award.
+Szasz said of Antonucci, "His long-standing, courageous, and effective efforts to liberate psychiatric slaves in Italy from their bondage makes him an eminently worthy recipient of CCHR's Thomas Szasz Award."